fumimatsu/fpvthrottle-viewer/README.md

 1. Open `index.html` in a modern desktop browser (Chrome, Edge, or Firefox).
 2. Choose an MP4 file that includes a numeric throttle readout.
 3. Pause on a frame where the number is visible and drag over it to define the region of interest.
-4. (Optional) Adjust the frame interval to balance accuracy and processing time.
+4. (Optional) Adjust the frame interval, select the OCR engine, or fine-tune the expected min/max value range.
-5. Click **Analyze video** to extract throttle values, visualize them, and export the CSV if needed.
+5. Click **Analyze video** to extract the values, visualize them, and export the CSV if needed.

-> **Tip:** For best recognition accuracy, ensure the throttle digits have strong contrast with the background and keep the selection tight around the numbers.
+> **Tip:** For best recognition accuracy, ensure the digits have strong contrast with the background and keep the selection tight around the numbers.
+> **Note:** When you first choose PaddleOCR the model weights are downloaded in the browser; this may take up to tens of seconds depending on your network.

 ### Running inside this workspace